-with slightly higher fluxes near the centers of subtropical gyres, and suggests an asymmetry between the subpolar Atlantic and Pacific Oceans, with more intense particle export along the gulf of Alaska than in the North Atlantic (see also Section 3.1.1).
+Extrapolated to the whole ocean, our method reveals spatial patterns of export fluxes in broad agreement with previous studies, with some notable differences (Fig. 3).
+Similar to other estimates, particle fluxes tend to decrease from high to low latitudes, and from coastal regions to the open ocean.
+A local maximum of export is reproduced along the equator, and is particularly evident in the Pacific Ocean.
+Compared to previous work, our method produces somewhat weaker gradients between coastal and offshore waters, with slightly higher fluxes near the centers of subtropical gyres, and suggests an asymmetry between the subpolar Atlantic and Pacific Oceans, with more intense particle export along the gulf of Alaska than in the North Atlantic (see also Section 3.1.1).
 We also reconstruct substantially stronger export than previously found in the Southern Ocean, in particular south of 50S (see discussion in Section 3.2).

-Globally integrated, we estimate a particle export flux of $6.7 \pm 0.4$ PgC/y, in good agreement with the range of observational and model-based estimates of the biological gravitational pump (4-9 PgC/y, Boyd et al. (2019)).
-Compared to other spatially-resolved reconstructions, our global flux sits between the low-value estimate of Henson et al. (2011) $(3.0 \pm 0.3 \text{ PgC/y})$ and the high-value estimate of Dunne et al. (2007) $(9.8 \pm 0.4 \text{ PgC/y})$ .
-Seasonal maps of the export and standard deviation are shown in Supplementary figures S2 and S3.
+Globally integrated, we estimate a particle export flux of 5.8 ± 0.1 PgC y-1, in good agreement with the range of observational and model-based estimates of the biological gravitational pump (4-9 PgC y-1, Boyd et al. (2019)).
+Compared to other spatially resolved reconstructions, our global flux sits between the low-value of Henson et al. (2011) $(3.0 \pm 0.3 \text{ PgC y}^{-1})$ and the high-value of Dunne et al. (2007) $(8.5 \pm 0.81 \text{ PgC y}^{-1})$.
+Seasonal maps of the export and standard deviation are shown in Supplementary Figures S2 and S3.

 Figure 3.
-Annual average particle export flux (mg C m $^{-2}$ d $^{-1}$ ) from the euphotic zone for (a) the global PSD-derived flux from this study, compared to (b) the in situ data of Bisson et al. (2018), (c) the steady state satellite-driven model SIMPLE-TRIM of DeVries et al. (2017), (d) the empirical model of Dunne et al. (2007), (e) the satellite-driven euphotic zone food web model Siegel et al. (2014), and (e) the empirical model of Henson et al. (2011).
-Annotations in each figure show the globally integrated export in Pg C y $^{-1}$ , and the uncertainty reported by each study.
+Annual average particle export flux (mg C m $^{-2}$ d $^{-1}$) from the euphotic zone for (a) the global PSD-derived flux from this study, compared to (b) the in situ data of Bisson et al. (2018), (c) the steady state satellite-driven model SIMPLE-TRIM of DeVries et al. (2017), (d) the empirical model of Dunne et al. (2007), (e) the satellite-driven euphotic zone food web model Siegel et al. (2014), and (e) the empirical model of Henson et al. (2011).
+Annotations in each figure show the globally integrated export in Pg C y $^{-1}$, and the uncertainty reported by each study.